Grilled Corn on the Cob2013-05-07

 Makes as many cobs as you want.

-- To get extra flavor in your grilled corn and those wonderful black grill marks, take the corn out of the foil for the last few minutes of cooking and place the ears on the barbecue grill.
+- To get extra flavor in your grilled corn and those wonderful black grill marks, take the corn out of the foil for the last few minutes of cooking and place the cobs on the barbecue grill.

 Did You Know?…